Nalmiron23/llm-production-training/Understanding-Transformers-GPT/Focus-On-GPT-Architecture.md

 This function showcases how to implement masked self-attention by applying a mask and computing softmax-based weights.

+The first step is to compute a Query, Key, and Value vector for each word in the input sequence using separate learned linear transformations of the input vector.
+It is a simple feedforward linear layer that the model learns during training.

+Then, we can calculate the attention scores by taking the dot product of its Query vector with the Key vector of every other word.
+Currently, the application of masking is feasible by setting the scores in specific locations to a large negative number.
+This effectively informs the model that those words are unimportant and should be disregarded during attention.
+To get the attention weights, apply the SoftMax function to the attention scores to convert them into probabilities.
+This gives the weights of the input words and effectively turns the significant negative scores to zero.
+Lastly, multiply each Value vector by its corresponding weight and sum them up.
+This produces the output of the masked self-attention mechanism for the word.

+The provided code snippet illustrates the process of a single self-attention head, but in reality, each layer contains multiple heads, which could range from 16 to 32 heads, depending on the architecture.
+These heads operate simultaneously to enhance the model's performance.

 ### Causal Language Modeling

 LLMs utilize a self-supervised learning process for pre-training.
-This process eliminates the need to provide explicit labels to the model for learning, making it capable of acquiring knowledge autonomously.
+This process eliminates the need to provide explicit labels to the model for learning, making it capable of acquiring knowledge autonomously.For instance, when training a summarization model using supervised learning, it is necessary to provide articles and their corresponding summaries as reference points during the training process.
+However, LLMs employ the causal language modeling objective to acquire knowledge from any textual data without the explicit need for human-provided labels.
+Why is it called “causal”?
+Because the prediction at each step depends only on earlier steps in the sequence and not on future steps.

 This process involves feeding a segment of the document to the model and asking it to predict the next word.
 The predicted word is then concatenated to the original input and fed back into the model.
 This loop continues, enabling the model to learn language and grammar.